Our Awesome Team!

 NC LMBT #20346

-Beth graduated from the Center for Massage an Natural Health in Asheville, NC.
+Beth graduated from the Center for Massage and Natural Health in Asheville, NC.
 She was drawn to massage after experiencing firsthand the benefits massage therapy has not only on the body, but also the mind and spirit.
 She is especially drawn to using her intuitive nature to help clients on their healing journey and is also a Reiki practitioner.
-She enjoys working with deeper pressure requests and works to integrate techniques and approaches to best meet every client's goals or needs for the session.
-She is a native North Carolinian and lives on a farmstead in Leicester with multiple dogs, cats, chickens, and goats.
-She and her wife of 11 years also open their home to children in foster care and are currently fostering siblings.
-Beth loves small mountain towns and enjoys meeting and working with the community of Black Mountain.
+One of her favorite things is when she gets to incorporate both Reiki and massage into a session.
+She enjoys integrating techniques and approaches to best meet every client's goals or needs for the session.
+She is a native North Carolinian and lives on a farmstead in Leicester with multiple dogs, cats, chickens, bee’s and goats.
+She and her wife of 12 years also open their home to children in foster care and are currently fostering a 15 month old.
+Beth has a passion for photography, gardening, music and helping people feel better not only physically, but also mentally and spiritually.
+She looks forward to working with the people of Black Mountain and those visiting the area.

 NC LMBT #20366